-As you enjoy the excitement of the Olympic Games in Rio, take a moment to gather career inspiration from the amazing athletes.
-[TWEET]
+As you enjoy the excitement of the Winter Olympic Games in Pyeongchang, take a moment to gather career inspiration from the amazing athletes.

-With the Olympic Games in Rio in full swing, it’s difficult not to get swept up in the excitement.
-Whether you only watch the opening and closing ceremonies, follow a particular sport, or tune in randomly, there is certainly plenty of inspiration, effort and willpower on display.
+With the Winter Olympic Games in Pyeongchang in full swing, it’s difficult not to get swept up in the excitement.
+Whether you only watch the opening and closing ceremonies, follow a particular sport, or tune in randomly, there is certainly plenty of inspiration, effort, and willpower on display.

 You may not have considered this, but the Olympics can also serve as career inspiration!
 Here are six pieces of career advice that Olympians could share with the rest of us.
-Those lessons learned in the pool and on the court will serve you well in your professional life.
+Those lessons learned in the skating rink and on the slopes will serve you well in your professional life.

 Pressure can get to the best of us, and Olympic athletes get their mental game on by staying grounded.
-Here is a great quote from swimmer Missy Franklin.
-When interviewed in preparation for Rio, she shared this about the importance of keeping things in perspective.
+Here is a great quote from skier Lindsey Vonn sharing the importance of keeping things in perspective:

-I think we can all use this powerful frame of thought when going into an interview, preparing to give a presentation to upper management or wrapping up a mission-critical project.
-It’s career motivation at its finest.
+We can all use this powerful frame of thought when going into an interview, preparing to give a presentation to upper management, or wrapping up a mission-critical project.
+Be in the moment and don’t miss out on opportunities.

-The message from the Olympians is to keep hoping.
+The message from Olympians is to continue to hope.
 For your job, it can be coined as career resilience.
-Gather some inspiration from Yusra Mardini, an 18-year-old who is competing as part of the Olympic Refugee Team.
+Gather some inspiration from Yusra Mardini, an 18-year-old who competed as part of the Olympic Refugee Team in the 2016 Rio Olympics.
 The young swimmer, originally from Syria, escaped the war-torn country with her sister in August of 2015.
 During their crossing from Turkey to Greece, the motor of the boat that the sisters shared with 18 other refugees broke down.
 As the boat began to take on water, Yusra and three other refugees who could swim jumped into the water and pushed the boat for over three hours until they got everyone to shore.

 When speaking about her opportunity to compete in the Olympics, Yusra said, “I want to show everyone that, after the pain, after the storm, comes calm days.
 I want to inspire them to do something good in their lives.”
 So, no matter what difficulty you are facing, don’t give up hope.